NDunn244/azure-network-protocol/README.md

 <br />

 <p>
-We can inspect each individual packet and see the actual data that is being sent in each ping.
-The picture below demonstrates that.
+You can inspect each packet and see the actual data that is being sent in each ping as shown below.
 </p>
 <p>
 <img src="https://i.imgur.com/tIG5VAl.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>